The Peak Shopping Period for retail sales and for businesses of every measure Is the Holiday Season.

 If you’re not sure how often your ads should be displayed, you can select the option Let Google decide.

-8. Indulge in Testing
+8. Indulge in A/B Testing

 The sustainability of your remarketing campaign hinges on how well your landing pages perform.
-One of the best methods for optimizing your landing page is A/B Testing.
+One of the best methods for optimizing your landing page is A/B testing.

 By employing this strategy, you may create two landing pages that, aside from that one point, are remarkably similar.
 Maybe you edit the language or color palette, add a special video or image, or simply modify the design of one.